nrmarzo/100-days-of-code/r1-log.md

 ### R1D15 - Dec 22, 2018
 Almost done with my personal project's home page.
 Did some readings about React-Native for a project with some of my school friends.
 I better learn JavaScript some more.

+### R1D16 - Dec 24, 2018
+Set up environment on vagrant for web/mobile app group project while documenting the setup process.
+Also trying to setup React Native environment but ran out of disk space for Android Studio on the VM.
+Will try to figure out tomorrow.
+MERRY CHRISTMAS EVE!